rdanto/pern-procshopper/README.md

 # Pern-Procshopper Web App
-Mock storefront for medical scans using the PERN software stack developed by Rebecca D'Antonio \n Access via url: https://pern-procshopper.herokuapp.com
+Mock storefront for medical scans using the PERN software stack developed by Rebecca D'Antonio.
+Access via url: https://pern-procshopper.herokuapp.com
 ### Notes
 - Register a new account using any format (excluding special characters) for name, insurance number, and password with no empty fields
 - Email must be proper format (user@website.com)